jamulussoftware/jamuluswebsite/wiki/en/Running-a-Server.md

 The exact setup of port forwarding differs for every router.
 For help see [portforward.com](https://portforward.com).

 Once you have your router set up, you can get your external (WAN) IP address e.g. by [using Google](https://www.google.com/search?q=what+is+my+ip).
 Give this address to your friends so they can connect to your Server (_but see also the note on dynamic DNS below_).
 You yourself should connect using the local network (LAN) address of the machine the Server is running on.
-If you are running a Client on the same machine as your Server, that would be `127.0.0.1`.
+If you are running a Client on the same machine as your Server, that would be `localhost` or `127.0.0.1`.

 ## Dynamic DNS and why you will probably need it

 Most domestic Internet connections will change their IP address after a period (hours, days or weeks).
 To make it easier for people to connect to you, you may therefore also want set up a dynamic DNS address.
 You can do this on [the machine](https://www.online-tech-tips.com/computer-tips/ddns-dynamic-dns-service/) that you are running the Jamulus Server on, or preferably your router [may support it](https://www.noip.com/support/knowledgebase/how-to-configure-ddns-in-router/).

 Note also that your home router may also change the IP address of the machine that you are running your Server on.
 In which case you may need to give that machine a static IP in the router's DHCP configuration.

-# Running a headless Linux Server

-Those wishing to run a Server on a Linux cloud or other third party hosting platform should [read this guide](Server-Linux).

 # Backing up the Server